makeralchemy/ultrasonic/README.md

 ## Usage Instructions

-*ultrasonic.py* is intended to be executed from the command line, inside a shell script, or inside a boot script like *rc.local*.
+*ultrasonic.py* is intended to be executed from the command line.

 ### Command Line Usage: